 You can invest in an eyeglass cleaning machine for some periodic deep cleaning.
-This maintenance step is crucial to keep your eyeglasses longevity and clarity.
+This maintenance step is crucial to contribute to eyeglass longevity and clarity.

-With a machine to clean your eyeglasses costing as little as $20, you really don’t want to skip over this step.
-With any cleaning machines, always use clean lukewarm water even if the directions call for hot water.
-The high temperature can actually warp your frames and lens coating.
-Additionally, tap water can be used, but filtered water is recommended.
+A machine to clean your eyeglasses can cost as little as $20, which makes it entirely economical to engage in this important step.
+With any eyeglass cleaning machines, always use clean lukewarm water even if the directions call for hot water.
+The High-temperature water can actually warp your frames and lens coating.
+Although you can use, tap water in your glasses cleaning machine filtered water is recommended.

 Rating: 5 stars!

-Over time, your glasses may experience a buildup of oil and dirt, which can sometimes cause a film on your eyeglasses, and while cleaning the small and inaccessible parts of the glasses may seem like a tedious taste at first, it is actually fairly simple.
+Over time, your glasses may experience a buildup of oil and dirt, which can sometimes cause a film on your eyeglasses.
+While cleaning the small and inaccessible parts of the glasses may seem like a tedious task at first, it is actually fairly simple.

-Maintenance is also a crucial component of promoting longevity of your eyeglasses that should not be skipped over.
+Maintenance is also a crucial component of promoting longevity of your eyeglasses that should not be skipped.

 If you have metal-rimmed eyeglasses, you can remove the screws, tab them with Loctite (can be found in hardware or auto stores) and then put the screw back in.
 Doing so will keep your frames tighter.